 ***Be sure you ask at immigrations about your visa as rules and fees seem to change often.
 You now need an appointment in order to go to immigration.
 Make the "derecho de tramite" payment in order to schedule your appointment right away.***

 Remember that speaking Spanish will help you greatly.
 You'll be treated differently than if you speak English all the time, it'll help you assimilate to Peru, and it'll make talking to the government workers easier.
-If you're looking to learn Spanish, I recommend Synergy Spanish and Fluent in 3 Months.
+If you're looking to learn Spanish, check out Synergy Spanish, Rosetta Stone, and Fluent in 3 Months.